ashvalejohn/tactile/README.md

 # Tactile App
 ## [See it in action](http://ashvalejohn-full-stack.herokuapp.com/#/)
 __Tactile__ is a shopping app where users can see details about an item by clicking it within an image.
 Users can browse editorial photographs, click an item they like, then add that item to their cart.
+Tactile is built with a Ruby on Rails backend, PostgreSQL database, and React/Redux frontend.

 ![Tactile Demo Gif](http://res.cloudinary.com/ashvalejohn/image/upload/c_scale,w_800/v1512164119/readme_ghsm5g.gif)

-Tactile is built with:
-- React
-- Redux
-- Rails
-- Postgresql
-- React Router
-- React Modal

 Tactile's core features include:
 - Clickable items